repetere/tensorscript/manual/overview.md

 Each constructor takes two parameters `settings` and `properties`.
 As in the example above, *settings* are used to configure tensorflow objects and properties are used to configure tensorscript (like which version of tensorflow to use).

-## Trainning
+## Training

 All tensorflow models train asynchronously, therefore all tensorscript model train functions are all asynchronous.
 Always pass dependent and independent variables as matrix inputs.

-Timeseries models can be trained with only one input matrix.
+Time series models can be trained with only one input matrix.

-### Trainning example
+### Training example

 ```javascript